selimnairb/EcohydroLib/README.txt

 However, database setup is a one-time process, and you can use databases created on one machine on other machines, provided SQLite3 is installed.
-NHDPlusV2Setup.py creates each database with the indices needed by EcohydrologyWorkflowLib, so lookups are very fast.
+NHDPlusV2Setup.py creates each database with the indices needed by EcohydroLib, so lookups are very fast.

 HYDRO1k North America